Dr. Liang Zhu

 ENME489/631 Advances in Conduction and Radiation

-Selected Publications (from 200 peer reviewed journal and conference publications)
+Selected Publications (from more than 200 peer reviewed journal and conference publications)

 Munuhe, T., Chen, R.-H., Zhu, L., and Ma, R..
 (2022) Modeling molten droplet spreading and infiltration into non-isothermal thermal barrier coatings.
 International Journal of Heat and Mass Transfer, 182:121942 (1-17), 2022. https://doi.org/10.1016/j.ijheatmasstransfer.2021.121942